ripaelit/mozaic-contract/design/algostory.md

 #### 6. Close Session

+Happens when: primary vault received REQUESTS_SETTLED messages from all secondary vaults.

 - Set protocol status as `Idle`
 - Clear snapshotReports. (flags) Getting ready to accept new SnapshotReports.